Section K: School/Community Relations

 Definitions of the Purpose of this Policy

-General public.
-All persons not otherwise herein defined as students, employees, or members of the faculty, staff, or Governing Board of the District.
+- General public.
+All persons not students, employees, or members of the faculty, staff, or Governing Board of the District.

 The commission of any act by any person upon any School District property that is prohibited by federal law, state statute, city or county ordinance, or the ordinances of any municipality having legal jurisdiction shall constitute good cause for the immediate arrest or removal of said person from such property by an authorized party.